9:00 am – 4:00 pm/Intensive Pre-Sessions

 Dr. John Robinson – The Carpenter’s Apprentice: Taking up the Tools Jesus Uses to Transform Us

-Rob Loane – A Leadership of Companionship: Inviting and Igniting Kingdom Life in Community
+Rob Loane (11 a.m. only) – A Leadership of Companionship: Inviting and Igniting Kingdom Life in Community

 Super Early Bird Registration